Starter Gear Guide for Catching Trout

 There are three basic types of fishing reels: conventional, spinning, and spin-cast.
 (There are others—fly reels, mooching reels, electronic reels, and others—but don't worry about these now.)

 "Conventional" reels can be further broken down into bait-casting, low-profile bait-casting, trolling, and ocean, all with different purposes.
 With a few exceptions, however, these are typically not used for trout.

-"Spin-cast," also know as "closed-faced" or "push-button," reels are typically seen on many kids' fishing set-ups; in my opinion, however, the cons of these reels far outweigh the pros.
+"Spin-cast" reels, also known as "closed-faced" or "push-button" reels, are typically seen on many kids' fishing setups; in my opinion, however, the cons of these reels far outweigh the pros.